benschwarz/smoke/README.markdown

 These "services" can then be re-represented, sorted and filtered.
 Data can be collected from multiple sources, sorted via a common property, chopped up and refried.

-Then you can output as a plain ruby object (or JSON)
+Then you can output as a plain ruby object or one of your other favourites (JSON, YAML, XML)

 ## Examples of use